asyncapp1/flutter_in_50_day/README.md

-For help getting started with Flutter development, view the [youtube chanel](https://www.youtube.com/@asyncapp), which offers tutorials, samples, guidance on mobile development, and a full API reference.
+For help getting started with Flutter development, view the [youtube chanel](https://www.youtube.com/@asyncapp), which offers tutorials, samples, guidance on mobile development .